Heeding the call - reflections from the Game Ranger's Course

 I held this dream with me ever since I was a child.
 In love with Africa, I always wanted to tread its soil and meet its rich and varied wildlife.
-A mixture of fear and fascination envelops me every time I think about it.
+Fear and fascination envelop me every time I think about it.

-Some time ago, I convinced myself it was an imperative that I needed to take a leap into this world.
-I wanted to immerse myself, to better understand, what the word "Wild" really means “.
-I needed to get away from the world I had found myself living in, too superficial and without magic for my taste…
+I convinced myself I needed to leap into this world some time ago.
+I wanted to immerse myself, to understand better what the word "Wild" really means.
+I needed to escape the world I had found myself living in, too superficial and without magic for my taste…

-I started my journey on the Internet, searching for the perfect project, which would satisfy my wanderlust and my thirst for knowledge.
+I started my journey on the Internet, searching for the perfect project to satisfy my wanderlust and thirst for knowledge.
 My search quickly turned up the gem I'd been looking for.

-African Conservation Experience (ACE) is an organization that I was already aware of.
-Many of my friends took an alternative holiday with ACE and came back with stars in their eyes and a satisfying sense of accomplishment.
+African Conservation Experience (ACE) is an organisation that I was already aware of.
+Many of my friends took an alternative holiday with ACE and returned with stars in their eyes and a satisfying sense of accomplishment.

-By browsing through the different missions, each more exciting than the last, I realized that I not only wanted to be a conservation volunteer, I also wanted to deepen my knowledge about African wildlife.
-I wanted to be an active member of a team but also full-fledged student.
-Action and education.
+By browsing through the different missions, each more exciting than the last, I realised I wanted to be a conservation volunteer and deepen my knowledge about African wildlife.
+I wanted to be an active team member and a full-fledged student: action and education.

 May 20, 2014, Johannesburg airport.
-Last gulp of civilization before taking the plunge into the wonderful world of the South African Bush.
-I dive into the back of our vehicle where I meet my future companions, colleagues and game partners.
+The last gulp of civilisation before plunging into the wonderful world of the South African bush.
+I dive into the back of our vehicle to meet my future companions, colleagues and game partners.
 I listen to everyone's story and what led them to this course.
-It seems we all have the same desire: To experience the great Wild!
+We all have the same desire: To experience the great wild!

-While the landscape whips past my eyes and houses become fewer and far between, giving way to the Africa that captivates me, I remember Martin’s words.
-Martin, ACE manager that we met at the airport, explains that we are here to participate in a large scope project.
+I remember Martin's words while the landscape whips past my eyes and houses become fewer and far between, giving way to the Africa that captivates me.
+Martin, the ACE manager we met at the airport, explained that we were there to participate in a large-scope project.
 More than just students, our commitment must be complete.
 Simply put, ACE needs us.

-After a few hours' drive spent in good conversation and lots of laughter, we arrive at our final destination: The Mapungubwe Nature Reserve.
-This reserve, one of the northernmost in the whole of South Africa, will be our base camp for a week.
-I will stay with four other volunteers: Nina (Australia), Sabine (Switzerland), Jo (UK) and René (Botswana).
+After a few hours' drive spent in good conversation and laughter, we arrived at our final destination: The Mapungubwe Nature Reserve.
+This reserve, one of South Africa's northernmost, will be our base camp for a week.
+I will stay with four other volunteers: Nina (Australia), Sabine (Switzerland), Jo (UK), and René (Botswana).

-The immersion is total and immediate: after passing through the huge entrance gate we stopped in the middle of the Bush.
-In the darkness, we just pick up the sound of a vehicle in the distance.
+The immersion is total and immediate: we stopped in the middle of the bush after passing through the massive entrance gate.
+In the darkness, we just hear a vehicle's sound in the distance.
 A few minutes later, its powerful headlights dazzle us.
 Stopping in front of us, a man grinning out of the car approached us.
 A mixture of authority and kindness emanates from him.
-Don Bird will be our guide, teacher and educator during these 7 days.
+Don Bird will be our guide, teacher and educator during these seven days.
 And more than that…

 After quick introductions, we jump into the back of the bakkie.
-The vehicle starts, we pick up serious speed.
+The vehicle started, and we picked up serious speed.
 The fresh air of the African night whips our faces, illuminated by broad smiles.
 We know that animals are there, all around us.
 We feel them.
-The adventure begins, we are ready… I mean, we thought we were ready!
-Don’s speech puts us back in our place.
-“You are, no more, on the top of the food chain” he says.
-“In this wilderness, the Bush is the king and caution is one of the most useful virtues”.
+The adventure begins, and we are ready… I mean, we thought we were ready!

 Boomslang, Puff Adder or the Black Mamba will be our invisible companions throughout our stay.
-At the mention of these iconic and terrifying snakes, each of us has his moment of panic.
-Eyes glued to the ground, we scan the area in long and wide.
+At the mention of these iconic and terrifying snakes, we have a moment of panic.
+Eyes glued to the ground, we scan the area long and wide.
 No sign of movement!
 Maybe because we do not know how to spot them…for now!

-After some explanations of the course and the art of living in Mapungubwe, we all enjoy our first traditional meal together as "ranger guide apprentices”.
-To get to know each other, Don asks us each a simple question: What was the moment, the experience, the meeting that moved us the most?
+After explaining the course and the art of living in Mapungubwe, we enjoy our first traditional meal together as "ranger guide apprentices."
+To get to know each other, Don asks each of us a simple question: What was the moment, the experience, the meeting that moved us the most?
 The one that, when shared, always brings a "WOW"?

-Everyone shares their own story and our "WOWs" spread out into the darkness of the bush, accompanying the distant hyena's "laughter”.
+Everyone shares their story, and our "WOWs" spread out into the darkness of the bush, accompanying the distant hyena's "laughter."

 Our first step is to make a quick survey of the reserve and start to find our bearings in our new environment.
-We soon realize that we need to gain altitude.
+We soon realise that we need to gain altitude.
 The hill, in the distance, will do nicely.
-In his deep voice, JC gives us the first instruction on how to better orient ourselves in an unknown space.
+In his deep voice, JC gave us the first instruction to orient ourselves in an unknown space better.
 With the sun and time, the most logical and visible mark, we can determine the North.
 This is already a good starting point to survive in the bush.